Placing a child in Derby – out of authority placements

-The Children in Care Nursing Team must also be notified by the local authority or previous health provider when a child in care moves into the city.
+The Designated Nurse for Children in Care must also be notified by the local authority when a child in care moves into the city.
 The secure email contact address is: DDCCG.email@example.com

-The Children in Care Nursing Team undertake review health assessments for children that are placed in Derby.
-In line with national tariff found in the Department of Health’s Payment by Results (PbR) Guidance for 2013-14 there is a charge for this service.
+The Children in Care Health team undertake initial and review health assessments for children that are placed in Derby city.
+In line with the national tariff found in the Department of Health’s Payment by Results (PbR) Guidance for 2013/14, there is a charge for this service.

 Where a child has known needs, it is the responsibility of the previous provider to ensure the continuation and transfer (as required) of these services prior to placement.
 And also, where applicable, the funding.

 Youth Justice Service

 Derby City Youth Offending Service (YOS) works with young offenders aged between 10 and 17 who are the subject of Court Orders.
 The YOS also work on a voluntary basis with young people who have been identified as being at risk of offending and some who are subject of Youth Restorative Disposals.
 Where a child moving into the city is already involved with YOS, the previous service should contact Derby YOS to discuss management of the case.
 For more information, visit the youth offending pages.

 Derby has a Local Safeguarding Children Board which has in place safeguarding procedures (jointly with Derbyshire), offers training and ensures effective safeguarding practice across the city.
 Placements in the city comply with local procedures and where there are any concerns, placing social workers should make themselves familiar with these procedures on the Derby and Derbyshire Safeguarding Children Partnership.